williamhpayne/resilientstate/pages/about-us.rst

 -  **The Future:** Emerging Technology and Horizon Risks.

-We exist to ensure that when the future arrives—however complex it may be—you are ready to meet it.
+We exist to ensure that when the future arrives — however complex it may be — you are ready to meet it.

 .. raw:: html